frida/frida/CONTRIBUTING.md

 ### Rule

-When declaring pointers, put a space before and afer `*`.
+When declaring pointers, put a space before and after `*`.

 #### Wrong